All Episodes

 You are troubled by what you think is a declining image of the United States, and you're pointing fingers of blame at George W. Bush for causing it.

-And so when critics who basically echo your sentiments using different words, come along, you are hard pressed to disagree with them.
+And so when critics who basically echo your sentiments using different words come along, you are hard-pressed to disagree with them.

 Because it's been your position all along.

-Quick timeout, back after this.
+Back after this.

 So the Hugo Chavez press conference just started.

-The first question was somebody from the United Nations press organization.
+The first question was somebody from the United Nations press organization and welcomed him, thanked him for his speech.

-Chavez smiled and started laughing, and the first question to Hugo Chavez, you mentioned four reforms today of the United Nations.
+And the first question to Hugo Chavez, you mentioned four reforms today of the United Nations.

 Do you have any plans to implement those reforms given the ability of the United States to block them?